SunSat-Avionics/Avionics-Code-for-Arduino-/PDC/readme.md

 handling routine for this event.
 This can simply be done by connecting one of the PDC GPIO pins to an interrupt pin on the main OBC.

+<b>NOTE: connection to the OBC is still TBD - it is likely that additionally to an interrupt,
+there will be some serial channel between the two for status updates etc.</b>

 These three connection types can then be summarised in the overall connection diagram as below.